 If you have a serious infestation or the baiting stations don’t work, the exterminator may use a liquid barrier.
 This is essentially a trench of insecticide around the perimeter of your home; any termites that approach will pass through the liquid and die.

-The average cost for a single termite treatment is around $600, but can range up to $8,000 if you need more powerful treatments like fumigation.[2]
-If you have a serious termite problem, you may need several treatments.
+The average cost for a single termite treatment is around $600 but can reach $8,000 for fumigation.

-- Organic matter (like mulch, firewood, or leaves) away from your home’s foundation
+- Store firewood, mulch, and organic matter away from your foundation

 How to find a termite inspector